trixi-framework/TrixiParticles.jl/docs/src/systems/entropically_damped_sph.md

 ```

 where ``\rho_a`` is the density of particle ``a`` and ``p_{\text{background}}`` is a constant background pressure field.
+The tilde in the second term of the right hand side indicates that the material derivative has an advection part.

 The discretized form of the last term is